Adldap2/Adldap2-Laravel/docs/auth/setup.md

 ### GUID Column

-The GUID column is a new configuration option added in v6.0 that allows to set the database column that will store users Object GUID (Globally Unique Identifier).
+The GUID column is a new configuration option added in v6.0 that allows you to set the database column that will store users Object GUID (Globally Unique Identifier).

 The addition of this database column allows you to make username changes in your LDAP directory, and have them properly synchronize in your Laravel application.

 This is usually the scenario when someone changes their marital status, or changes their name.

 If you're upgrading from a previous Adldap2-Laravel version, simply create a new migration and add the `nullable` column to your `users` database table.